-City Council Meeting - Packet
+City Council Work Session - Packet

 For additional stories click on a headline below or go to the Media Releases page.

 The city of New Hope is working in partnership with Nextdoor (www.nextdoor.com), the private social network for neighborhoods, to help improve neighbor-to-neighbor communications and communications between the city and its neighborhoods.

 With Nextdoor, New Hope residents can join private neighborhood websites to share information.
 Neighbors can use their Nextdoor website to share recommendations for a babysitter or a plumber, ask to borrow a ladder, organize a neighborhood gathering, find a lost pet, or share information about suspicious activity in the neighborhood. (more...)

 Ron Clark Construction breaks ground on Compass Pointe apartments

 Representatives from Ron Clark Construction, the city of New Hope and the Minnesota Housing Finance Agency broke ground on Compass Pointe, a 68-unit apartment complex on the southwest corner of 62nd and West Broadway on Friday, June 26.
 The project, which is being built on formerly city-owned property with federal tax credits obtained through the MHFA, will have a total value of about $13 million.

 New Hope EDA approves Hy-Vee term sheet